shimmeringtrashpile/sandbox-nmc-website/README.md

 # README

-This details the steps for getting Docker setup to run the New Media Caucus website.
+This details the steps for getting Docker set up to run the New Media Caucus website.

-## Step 0: Go Install Docker Engine and Docker Compose.
+## Step 0: Install Docker Engine and Docker Compose.
+### Install Docker Engine
 Before we can start, you will have to install the Docker Engine on your computer.
+This is best done on a laptop or workstation (non-servers) by installing the Docker Desktop application.
-You can follow the official documentation, which you can find here for your OS:
+You can follow the official documentation here for your OS:

 Linux: https://docs.docker.com/engine/install/